fangsonghub/fangsonghub.github.io/teaching/s20_4510_qc/project.md

 ### Milestones
 *  **Proposal**: 1-2 pages consisting of 1) the topic, background, context, and motivation; 2) identify a few core references; and 3) a goal you intend to achieve and a plan.
+(10%)
 *  **Oral presentation**: Each group will have about 30mins to present your project including Q&A. Your need to demonstrate both _breath_ and _depth_.
 Aim for a clear introduction that would engage the audience, and then explain 1-2 technical ideas in some detail.
 Every group member needs to participate, and your group will be graded by other fellow students.
+(20%)
 *  **Final report**: ~10 pages.
 This should resemble a research paper:
    1) a short abstract; 2) an introduction that motivates the topic and offers an overview of the entire report; 3) details including proper preliminary materials (e.g., notations & definitions), explaining some main technical results; and finally 4) further discussion and open questions.
+(15%)
 *  **Report format**: I recommend you to typeset your reports in _LaTeX_, and manage your bibliography using BibTeX.
 The [resource page]({{base}}/teaching/s20_4510_qc/resource/) has links to materials to pick up LaTeX.
 You should use single-column, single-space (between lines) format on letter-size papers.
+You will earn extra credit if you typeset your final report in LaTeX.

 ### Timeline (Tentative)
 *  **Week 1 - 3**: forming groups.